Lot 99 and Greenbelt access

 No. It is now, and always has been, private property.
 Note that Boise Parks and Recreation (BPR) does not claim our path, does not show it on the BPR maps (see the map link above) and the BPR vehicle barrier is on the Greenbelt end (not the Plantation River Dr. end).
 BPR does not maintain the Lot 99 path or remove snow from it.
 Garden City maps also do not show the path as part of the Greenbelt.

-No. Fences and gates are not "permanent structures" and are permitted on utility easements; otherwise, all the backyard fences in the entire Plantation subdivision would fail to comply.
+No. Fences and gates are not "permanent structures", and are permitted on utility easements; otherwise, all the backyard fences in the entire Plantation subdivision would fail to comply.
 There are no other express restrictions on fences or gates for Lot 99.

 After considering several requests of this nature, we have determined that we cannot grant such access.
 We suggest this alternative: from the State/Plantation River/Bloom intersection, use the sidewalk on the south side of State St. eastbound to N. Harbor Lane, just past Crunch Fitness.
 This route adds no additional distance if you're continuing eastbound (upstream), and less than .2 miles (4 minutes walk) extra if you're westbound (downstream).
 Prior to ACHD erroneously redrawing the bike maps, N. Harbor Lane to Lakeharbor Lane was shown as the preferred route.